colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-56-07-643640-essential-c-by-stanley-b-lippman.md

 share: true
 ---

-If you're looking to master C++ programming or level up your skills, "Essential C++" by Stanley B. Lippman is a must-read book.
+If you're looking to master C++ programming or level up your skills, "Essential C++ by Stanley B. Lippman is a must-read book.
 Whether you're a beginner or an experienced developer, this book provides a comprehensive guide to the fundamental concepts and principles of C++.
 With its clear explanations and practical examples, it is a valuable resource for anyone looking to improve their C++ proficiency.

 ## Overview